tiaringhio/Surreal.NET/README.md

 ## About The Project

-This project is aimed to be a .NET wrapper around [SurrealDB](https://surrealdb.com)'s REST API (and in the future also around the Websocket implementation), it's still very much in open development (something is working but maybe not in the right way).
+This project is aimed to be a .NET wrapper around [SurrealDB](https://surrealdb.com)'s REST API and RPC Websocket implementation, it's still very much in open development (something is working but maybe not in the right way).

 ## Contributing